Data-with-Thom/Customer-Complaint-Analytics/README.md

 * Expected Impact:
   Enhanced customer trust and transparency, reducing the likelihood of "follow-up" complaints across other channels.

-### Quality Review of "Explanation-Only" Resolutions

-* Finding: Most complaints are resolved through explanations, with very few involving relief.
-* Recommendation: Perform a quality assurance (QA) review on a sample of cases closed with "explanation" to ensure customer needs were actually met.
-Determine if these explanations are effectively resolving the root cause or merely closing the ticket.
-* Stakeholders: Customer Service Team, Compliance and Risk Department.
-* Expected Impact: Higher true resolution rates and a decrease in repeat complaints for the same issues.

-### Proactive Peak Management Strategy

-* Finding: Complaints peaked significantly in 2022 before a slight decline.
-* Recommendation: Analyze the specific drivers behind the 2022 surge (e.g., policy changes, external economic factors, or system outages) to create a "Peak Response Playbook" for future volatility.
-* Stakeholders: Executive Leadership, Risk Management.
-* Expected Impact: Better business resilience and the ability to maintain the 93.77% timely response rate even during periods of high volume.

 ### Report Accuracy & Data Integrity